openedx/docs.openedx.org/source/educators/migration_wip/17_manage_discussions/moderate_discussions.rst

 On the **Discussion** page, a question mark image identifies posts that ask questions, and a conversation bubble image identifies posts that start discussions.
 When an answer is provided and marked as correct for a question, a check or tick mark image replaces the question mark image.
-For more information, see :ref:`Answer Questions<answer questions>`.

 The titles and icons of posts that you have not yet read appear in blue, with a blue vertical bar on the post's left side.
 Posts that you have read have